nextflow-io/nextflow/docs/workflow.md

 }
 ```

-In the above snippet, the initial channel is piped to the {ref}`operator-map` operator, which reverses the string value.
+In the above snippet, the initial channel is piped to the `operator-map` operator, which reverses the string value.
 Then, the result is passed to the processes `foo` and `bar`, which are executed in parallel.
-Each process outputs a channel, and the two channels are combined using the {ref}`operator-mix` operator.
-Finally, the result is printed using the {ref}`operator-view` operator.
+Each process outputs a channel, and the two channels are combined using the `operator-mix` operator.
+Finally, the result is printed using the `operator-view` operator.